-In this episode of Big Ideas from the team behind Deep Look, Niba explores how insects actually see the world — from the ...
+Here’s what compound eyes really do — and why flies see you in slow motion.
+In this episode of Big Ideas, Niba explores how insects actually see the world — from the structure of ommatidia to motion ...

-Researchers at the University of California, Irvine have discovered profound similarities and surprising differences between humans and insects in the production of the critical light-absorbing ...
+Researchers have discovered profound similarities and surprising differences between humans and insects in the production of the critical light-absorbing molecule of the retina, 11-cis-retinal, also ...

 Add Yahoo as a preferred source to see more of our stories on Google.
 SolidddVision smartglasses, inspired by the eyes of a fly and powered by virtual reality technology, are offering a miraculous ...